VIC.GOV.AU | Policy and Advisory Library

 Government schools

-The School Saving Bonus is available for parents and carers of each Victorian government school student from Prep to Year 12 in 2025 who is enrolled as at 18 October 2024.
-The school that the student is enrolled at for the 2025 school year on 18 October 2024 is the school that will receive the School Saving Bonus for that student.
+The School Saving Bonus was available for parents and carers of each Victorian government school student from Prep to Year 12 in 2025, who were fully enrolled by 28 February 2025.
+The school that the student was enrolled at for the 2025 school year was the school that received the School Saving Bonus for that student.

-The School Saving Bonus is not payable to full-fee international students, home schooled students, TAFE students and students attending kindergarten in 2025.
+The School Saving Bonus was not payable to full-fee international students, home schooled students, TAFE students and students attending kindergarten in 2025.

-There is no application required for eligible government school parents to receive the School Saving Bonus – the bonus will be provided directly to the school in November 2024.
+There was no application required for eligible government school parents to receive the School Saving Bonus – the bonus was provided directly to the school.

 Non-government schools

-Non-government school students receiving a payment from the means-tested Camps, Sports and Excursions Fund (CSEF) in 2024 are eligible for additional support through the School Saving Bonus.
-There is no application required for non-government school students to receive the bonus.
+Non-government school students receiving a payment from the means-tested Camps, Sports and Excursions Fund (CSEF) in 2025 were eligible for additional support through the School Saving Bonus.
+There was no application required for non-government school students to receive the bonus.

-Non-government schools will receive funding based on the number of families eligible for the CSEF in November 2024, and are responsible for managing the distribution of funds to eligible students to assist with 2025 education costs.
+Non-government schools received funding based on the number of families eligible for the CSEF in November 2024, and were responsible for managing the distribution of funds to eligible students to assist with 2025 education costs.
+A reconciliation process was conducted at the end of Term 1 and Term 2 2025 to ensure non-government schools received funding for all eligible students in 2025.

 Refer to Camps, Sports and Excursions Fund for further information on eligibility criteria and the application process for access to the CSEF.